 Welcome to the Kerrville Chapter of the Native Plant Society of Texas!

-If you missed our amazing and useful April program, you can access Sandra and Scott Magee’s free downloadable books at http://csmapps.webs.com/.
+Sandra and Scott Magee’s free downloadable books may be accessed at http://csmapps.webs.com/.
 To learn more, click here.

-The Kerrville Chapter of the Native Plant Society of Texas is in the process of creating two Native Plant Gardens at the Riverside Nature Center.
-Deer-resistant plants (those low on the list of deer preferences) will be featured in a raised bed outside the fence.
-Conservation gardening priority plants (those overgrazed by deer) are featured in the meadow behind the fence.
+The Kerrville Chapter of the Native Plant Society of Texas maintains two Native Plant beds at the Riverside Nature Center.
+Deer-resistant plants (those low on the list of deer preferences) are featured outside the fence, while plants overgrazed by deer are highlighted behind the fence.